WRVW: WRVW (107.5 The River)

-On February 15, 1996, at 3 p.m., air personality Gator Harrison was joined in the studio by pop artist Lisa Loeb, and the station changed its branding to "107.5 The River", and its format to Hot Adult Contemporary.
+On February 15, 1996, at 3 p.m., air personality Gator Harrison was joined in the studio by pop artist Lisa Loeb, and the station changed its branding to "107.5 The River", and its format to hot adult contemporary.
 A few days later, the callsign changed to WRVW.
 Over the next few years, however, the station's format gradually returned to Top 40.
 The station, to this day, still promotes itself as "The River".
 After a series of ownership changes, WRVW was acquired by Clear Channel Communications (now iHeartMedia).
-The station's flagship show is Woody and Jim in the Morning, hosted by Woody Wood and Jim Chandler, who previously worked together at stations in Albany, New York, and San Diego.
+The station's long-time flagship show was Woody and Jim in the Morning, hosted by Woody Wood and Jim Chandler, who previously worked together at stations in Albany, New York, and San Diego, before departing the station in May 2023.
 The staff had been remarkably consistent through the Rich Davis era but changed after his departure.
 Rich Davis, who joined from WZEE in Madison in 2000, was the operations manager/program director until late 2011.
-"Madison" (who voice-tracks from WQEN) now handles 1–3 p.m., but has been with the station since 2004 and tracked the whole midday show until mid-2008.
-Ryan Seacrest's show joined the lineup in August 2008, weekdays from 12–3 p.m. but added an extra hour in June 2009 and now runs 9 a.m.–1 p.m.
-"Ryno" holds down afternoons and has done so since early 2003.
-"Butter" – famous for his "What's Down Butter's Britches" game, has been with the station on and off for years, but was the full-time night jock and music director from 2004 until late March 2012.
-Program director Brian Mack was made Rich Davis's replacement in spring 2012.
-"Scooter" and "Lunchbox" worked mostly on weekends.